kallisti5/chevybolt/README.md

 ## Battery Recall

-As of late 2020, NHTSA and GM began noticing an increasing trend of battery fires unrelated to damage, accident, or abuse where vehicles charging quietly in owners garages overnight, or had finished charging recently.
+As of late 2020, NHTSA and GM began noticing an increasing trend of battery fires unrelated to damage, accident, or abuse.
+Fires were seen in vehicles charging quietly in owners garages overnight, or had finished charging recently.
 The issue begins with smoke exiting the highest point in the battery pack (the service disconnect under the rear seat).
+The entire car is eventually engulfed in flames damaging the surrounding structure and vehicles.

 A "final" software fix was released in April / May for impacted Bolt EV vehicles.
 (NHTSA 20V701)